laks08/react-meetups/README.md

 - **Dark mode toggle** powered by a custom theme context (remembers your preference in `localStorage`).
 - **Pin & favorite system** so you can highlight must-see meetups while keeping a personal favorites board.
 - **Full CRUD**: create, edit, and delete meetups.
 Edits reuse the same form with prefilled data, and deletes instantly remove pins/favorites.
-- **Responsive cards** with management actions (pin, favorite, edit, delete) and stateful button feedback.
+- **Responsive cards** with management actions (pin, favorite, edit, delete) backed by toast confirmations.
 - **Tailwind-only styling** for fast iteration and consistent design tokens.

 ## 🛠️ Tech Stack